 (25 June 2021)

 Since 1978, every year, UNESCO picks a number of World Heritage Sites for their “outstanding universal value” in the two sections of cultural and natural sites.
-This year in June 2021, the UNESCO has picked two Iran Heritage Sites for the list alongside others from around the world.
-On 2021 of this year, 37 new sites have been inscribed on UNESCO World Heritage list and it’s been a big week for Iran with two historic sites achieving UNESCO status.
+This year in June 2021, UNESCO has picked two Iran Heritage Sites for the list alongside others from around the world.
+In 2021, 37 new sites were inscribed on the UNESCO World Heritage list and it was a big week for Iran with two historic sites achieving UNESCO status.

 The second UNESCO site is Hawraman cultural landscape which is the 26th Iranian UNESCO World Heritage site.
-Hawraman is located in Kurdistan and Kermanshah provinces of Iran which is in the western border of the country.
-The amazing landscapes of Hawraman/Uramanat in the heights of Zagros mountains, ancient traditions and culture of locals (Hawrami people) and the agropastoral Kurdish tribe that has been inhabiting the region since about 3000 BCE was the things that made this landscape become one of the new World Heritage sites in 2021.
-Along the history, this valley has tiered steep-slope planning and special architecture.
-The life style of Hawrami people has been adapted to the rough mountainous ecosystem in about a millennia.
+Hawraman is located in the Kurdistan and Kermanshah provinces of Iran, on the western border of the country.
+The amazing landscapes of Hawraman/Uramanat in the heights of Zagros mountains, the ancient traditions and culture of locals (Hawrami people), and the agropastoral Kurdish tribe that has been inhabiting the region since about 3000 BCE were the things that made this landscape become one of the new World Heritage sites in 2021.
+Throughout its history, this valley has been adapted to the mountainous environment through tiered steep-slope planning and special architecture.
+The lifestyle of the Hawrami people has been adapted to the rough mountainous ecosystem for about a millennium.
 The region is characterized by “exceptional biodiversity and endemism, evidenced by stone tools, caves and rock shelters, mounds, remnants of permanent and temporary settlement sites, workshops, cemeteries, roads, villages, castles and more.”